nickeblewis/jaffamonkey-gatsby-main2/src/posts/mongoose-promises.md

 mongoose.Promise = require('bluebird');
 ```

-Here's the example for using native promises or `q`.
+Here's the example for using native promises or `q`:

 ```js
 // q